Pensioner’s Gift Guide

 Living life to the fullest doesn’t always mean going mad – sometimes, it means sprawling in a spa in the name of self-care!

 We all know how hard grandparents work.
 From unpaid babysitting to part-time marriage counselling, they are always available to help the family out.
-To say thank you, it makes sense to turn the tables and help alleviate some of their stress.
+To say thank you, it makes sense to turn the tables, help alleviate some of their stress and turn them into Radical Relaxers.

 For a little bit of luxury, treat them to a pick and mix pamper day at an acclaimed Bannatyne Health Club.
 Each one offers superb facilities, including an indoor swimming pool, Jacuzzi, steam room and sauna, as well as the availability of high-end treatments, it’s the perfect way to recharge tired batteries.